 We have two ongoing late-stage clinical trials in patients with classic CAH.
-We recently initiated CAHmelia-203, a randomized, double-blind, placebo-controlled, dose-ranging Phase 2b clinical trial to evaluate the safety and efficacy of tildacerfont in adults with classic CAH who are exhibiting high levels of adrenal hormones while on stable glucocorticoid dosing.
-This clinical trial will enroll approximately 72 patients who have levels of A4 that are at least 1.5-fold higher than the ULN and also ACTH levels that are at least twice as high as the ULN.
+CAHmelia-203, a randomized, double-blind, placebo-controlled, dose-ranging Phase 2b clinical trial will evaluate the safety and efficacy of tildacerfont in adults with classic CAH who are exhibiting high levels of adrenal hormones while on stable glucocorticoid dosing.
+This clinical trial will enroll approximately 72 patients who have elevated levels of A4.
 For the first six weeks, patients will receive blinded placebo to assess their adherence to their existing glucocorticoid therapy.
 Patients who continue to meet all eligibility criteria at the end of this period will enter a three-part treatment period.
 During the placebo-controlled treatment period, patients will be randomized in a blinded manner to receive placebo, 50mg, 100mg, or 200mg tildacerfont once daily.
-Dosing in the placebo-controlled treatment period will continue for

-12 weeks.
-The primary endpoint of the clinical trial will be the percentage change in A4 from baseline at week zero to week 12 with secondary endpoints including the mean percentage change in ACTH and 17-OHP; and the proportion of patients with levels of ACTH and A4 within the normal range, or levels of 17-OHP less than four times above normal.
-In the open-label extension period, all patients will receive tildacerfont following a proposed dose-escalation protocol based on hormone response in which the dosage can be increased up to 200mg daily.
-Following the 12-week dose-escalation period, all patients will continue receiving tildacerfont with the potential to increase the dose up to 200mg daily for an additional 46 weeks.
-Patients who achieve good disease control while on supraphysiologic glucocorticoid treatment will have the opportunity to taper down their glucocorticoid dosing in the open-label extension period according to a pre-specified algorithm in the protocol.
-Additional endpoints for this clinical trial include the percentage change in ACTH, 17-OHP, and A4 from baseline through week 70 as well as the proportion of patients with normalized levels of ACTH, A4, or levels of 17-OHP less than four times above normal.
-Other endpoints include the absolute change in glucocorticoids required to achieve good disease control, TARTs in men, clinical outcomes, and patient and clinician reported outcomes.
+Dosing in the placebo-controlled treatment period will continue for 12 weeks.
+The primary endpoint of the clinical trial will be the percentage change in A4 from baseline at week zero to week 12 with secondary endpoints including the proportion of patients with levels of 17-OHP and A4 within the target and normal range, respectively, and change in lesion volume of TARTs in men.
+Following the placebo-controlled treatment period, all patients will receive tildacerfont following a proposed dose-escalation protocol based on hormone response in which the dosage will be increased to 200mg once daily over 12 weeks.
+Following the 12-week dose-escalation period, all patients will continue receiving tildacerfont at 200mg once daily for an additional 46 weeks.
+Patients who achieve good disease control while on supraphysiologic glucocorticoid treatment will have the opportunity to taper down their glucocorticoid dosing in the open-label period according to a pre-specified algorithm in the protocol.
+Additional endpoints include clinical outcomes and patient and clinician reported outcomes.

-Figure 14.
+Figure 15.
 Design of trial CAHmelia-203

 We also initiated CAHmelia-204, a randomized, double-blind, placebo-controlled clinical trial to evaluate the safety and efficacy of tildacerfont in reducing supraphysiologic glucocorticoid usage in approximately 90 adults with classic CAH in good disease control.
 This clinical trial is designed in two parts.
 In the first part of the clinical trial, patients will be randomized to receive 200mg tildacerfont once daily or placebo for 24 weeks.
-During the second part of the clinical trial, all patients will receive open-label tildacerfont for 52 weeks.
-Prior to initiation of the 24-week blinded treatment portion of the clinical trial, glucocorticoid dosing of all patients will be standardized to sponsor-provided hydrocortisone dosed three times per day or prednisolone dosed two times per day for a minimum of six weeks for patients requiring a conversion from their current therapy.
-During the tildacerfont treatment period, tapering of glucocorticoids will commence according to a pre-specified algorithm and continue to the lowest level possible (replacement levels only), as long as patients remain well controlled based on standard biomarkers and clinical assessments.
+During the second part of the clinical trial, all patients will receive open-label 200mg tildacerfont once daily for 52 weeks.
+Throughout the trial, tapering of glucocorticoids will be guided according to a pre-specified algorithm and continue to the lowest level possible (replacement levels only), as long as patients remain well controlled based on standard biomarkers and clinical assessments.

-Figure 15.
+Figure 16.
 Design of trial CAHmelia-204